amirfarimani/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Units: The sampling units are individual entry- and lower-level employees within the company who could potentially be surveyed.

+observational units:  The observational units are the responses provided by the selected employees.
+These responses represent the data being collected about employee satisfaction and turnover factors.

 Overall Sampling Strategy: A stratified random sampling strategy would be appropriate here.
 By dividing employees into strata based on departments, we can randomly select a proportionate sample from each department to ensure a balanced representation of responses.
 This approach allows the company to identify department-specific issues and broader trends across job levels while controlling for bias from department size or structure.
 ```